oracle-quickstart/oci-weblogic-migration/README.md

 $admin-server> sudo su - <same username as on-premise>
 ```

-Once in the new AdminServer instance, change directory to the WebLogic Domain Home and bring up your AdminServer.
+Once in the new AdminServer instance, change directory to the WebLogic Domain Home and bring up your AdminServer and other servers.
 Verify and Test your WebLogic domain to confirm that the migration was successful.